Gerrnperl/outline-map/README.md

 - `outline-map.defaultMaxDepth`: Set the default maximum depth of the outline tree.
 Set this to non-zero to enable the depth button `>` & `<`.

+- `outline-map.findRef.enabled`: Enable references to be displayed when clicking to jump.

 ### Region and tag

 - `outline-map.region.enabled`: Enable region and tag support